-Homeowners insurance is a type of property insurance that will cover the cost to repair your home or replace your personal belongings after an unexpected event, like a fire or water damage, destroys them.
+Homeowners insurance in Florida is a type of property insurance that will cover the cost to repair your home or replace your personal belongings after an unexpected event, like a fire or water damage, destroys them.
 This type of protection is especially important in a state like Florida, where natural disasters are more likely to occur.

 To help you find the right amount of insurance at an affordable price, the This Old House Reviews Team created this guide.
 Keep reading our review to learn how to get the best homeowners insurance in Florida.

-Top 3 Best Homeowners Insurance Companies In Florida
+5 Best Homeowners Insurance Companies in Florida

-Pros & Cons of Allstate Homeowners Insurance
+Pros and Cons of Allstate Home Insurance

-✓ Gives customers the choice of 60% or 75& of dwelling for personal property coverage
+✓ Gives customers the choice of 60% or 75% of dwelling for personal property coverage

 ✓ Offers more endorsements than State Farm and Liberty Mutual